Electric vehicles

 This is because a power cable running across the footway, even if covered, is a potential hazard.
 It can also make access more difficult for disabled and vulnerable groups.
 If an injury occurs, this might result in a liability claim for the homeowner or occupier and the authority.

 We have a legal duty to ensure the safety of the highway in accordance with the Highways Act 1980 and the Health and Safety at Work Act 1974.
 Placing an obstruction such as a wire or cable across the highway in a way likely to cause danger is an offence under the Highways Act 1980.
-Any electrical equipment on the highway also must be certified and regularly tested as electrically safe.
+Any electrical equipment used on the highway also must be certified and regularly tested as electrically safe.